EMA's 29th Annual Meeting

 1:00 - 2:20 p.m.
 Exclusive Duck Boat Tour (max 35 people): Sponsored by Xpansiv| Boards from Museum of Science (5 min walk).

 Continue networking aboard our exclusive Boston Duck Tour!
 Departing at 1:00 PM ET on Weds, Oct.
 1, from the Museum of Science, enjoy 1 hour and 20 minutes of sightseeing and professional connections on Boston's streets and waterways.
 Limited to 35 attendees—the perfect intimate setting to conclude our conference with memorable conversations against Boston's stunning backdrop!
-Tickets are $50 each - add yours to your registration today!
+Tickets are free - add yours to your registration today!

 See you there!